norman/lua-haml/README.md

 [here](http://haml-lang.com/docs/yardoc/HAML_REFERENCE.md.html).

 Lua Haml currently supports the main features of Ruby's Haml, and can be used for real work.
-However, some of the finer details of the language remain unimplemented.
+Only a few small details (noted below) remain unimplemented.

 ### Working features